 Alumni Medal Award

-Presented to an alum who has shown extraordinary achievement in their field and brought distinction to Michigan Engineering.
+Presented to an alumnus/alumna who has attained extraordinary achievement in their field and brought distinction to Michigan Engineering.
 It is the highest accolade awarded by the Michigan Engineering Alumni Board.

 Submit your nominations for the Alumni Medal Award HERE.